stphngrtz/hello-camel/README.md

 # Saying Hello to Apache Camel

-This project is based upon [camel-archetype-java](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22camel-archetype-java%22) and gives an example of the following components:
+This project is based upon the [camel-archetype-java](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22camel-archetype-java%22) and gives an example of the following components:

 - [camel-jetty](http://camel.apache.org/jetty.html)
 - [camel-http4](http://camel.apache.org/http4.html)